corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-consensus.md

 * A transaction transferring the $1,000,000 to Bob in exchange for £800,000.
 * A transaction transferring the $1,000,000 to Charlie in exchange for €900,000.

-Both transactions will achieve validity consensus, yet Alice has managed to “double-spend” his USD to get double the amount of GBP and EUR:
+Both transactions will achieve validity consensus, yet Alice has managed to “double-spend” her USD to get double the amount of GBP and EUR:

 {{< figure alt="uniqueness consensus" width=80% zoom="/en/images/uniqueness-consensus.png" >}}